 Connecting your Sequences to your Forms is the best way to make sure the right people get those Sequence emails.
 That said, from time to time, you may have Subscribers you want excluded from a certain Sequence.
 For that, we've created the exclude function in your Sequence Settings.

 Note: This feature is for excluding Subscribers (keeping Subscribers from getting the course).
 If you move forward with Exclusions, the selected Subscribers will not get your course.

-When you go to any of your Sequences, and into the Settings tab, you'll this this page.
+When you go to any of your Sequences, and into the Settings tab, you'll see this page:

 By default, Exclusions are set to zero (0), so only make changes if you want to keep people from getting your Sequence emails.

 You're running a Sequence to promote a product.
 Once a Subscriber has purchased that product, you don't want to send them any more promotional emails.

 To use this scenario, you'll want to setup an Automation Rule associated with the purchase like this: